Tales of Guild 09.10.2024

 Location – Villa la Commenda Concordia

 We met in the haven of elegance – Villa la Commenda Concordia – neighbors from lands separated by arbitrary lines drawn on maps by men we’d never met.
 It felt like a scene plucked from the pages of Remarque’s novels, a moment suspended in time amidst a world in turmoil.
-Our nations – separated by arbitrary lines drawn on maps – have danced a complex waltz of conflict for centuries.
-Alexander Dementyev, the historian, sat across from us, his eyes reflecting a wisdom born from studying the story of humanity.
+Our nations have danced a complex waltz of conflict for centuries.
 Yet, amidst the scent of lemon blossoms drifting on the breeze and the soft clink of fine china, we found a common language—one of shared kindness and curiosity.

+Alexander Dementyev, the historian, sat across from us, his eyes reflecting a wisdom born from studying the story of humanity.
 As night fell, we listened to Dementyev speak of history not as a dead thing trapped in dusty tomes but as a living, breathing entity.
 His words painted pictures of a past that shifted like sand dunes in the desert wind, never fixed, constantly evolving with each new perspective.
 We found not just knowledge but a mirror reflecting the complex, often contradictory nature of human experience – in times of war and peace and in those rare, precious moments of understanding that transcend both.

 1. Alexander, thank you for agreeing to have this conversation with us and trusting us to capture your image in time.
 History is one of my favorite subjects, and learning your perspectives is a pleasure.
 Is there any commonly held belief about history that you think is entirely wrong?

 Very often, in dialogues with entirely different people, I find the opinion that someone sinister is intentionally rewriting history, hiding something important, or that “in reality,” everything was completely different.
 It’s a big mistake to perceive history as a single narrative, a kind of sacred scripture.
-I am convinced that history is a feeling but with a valuable set of methods.
+I am convinced that history is a feeling, but with a valuable set of methods.
 And each time, we need to speak about the past in a new way.
 As a historian and professional, I feel obligated to find new words and suitable formulations, reinvent the metaphors every time, and consider with whom I am talking and in what context.
 And, of course, history is both craftsmanship, curiosity, and therapy, and for me, it’s a whole world that never gets you bored.

 2. Well, history is written by the winners, as they say.
 Which lesser-known historical event do you believe had a significant impact on the world?